Reyhan-Sam/HackAttack/README.md

 ## Tech Stack

-- **Frontend**: HTML, CSS for a sleek and responsive design.
+- **Frontend**: HTML, CSS for a sleek and responsive design, enhanced with Bootstrap for styling and components.
 - **Backend**: Python with Flask, providing a robust and scalable framework.
 - **Database**: SQLite for efficient data storage and retrieval.
-- **Machine Learning**: YOLOv8 from Ultralytics, for cutting-edge visual recognition capabilities.
+- **Machine Learning**: YOLOv8 from Ultralytics, for cutting-edge visual recognition capabilities, with a custom dataset trained using Roboflow.

 ## Getting Started